 How Much Is a Yard of Mulch?

-Mulch dresses up a landscaped bed or flower garden, and it keeps vital moisture in the soil from evaporating too quickly.
-It can even boost curb appeal.
-How much is a yard of mulch?
-Find out here.
+Mulch keeps vital moisture in the soil from evaporating and can even boost curb appeal.
+But how much is a yard of mulch?
+The national average is $75, and most home gardeners pay between $30 and $150.

 How to Calculate How Much Mulch You Need

+How much will a yard of mulch cover, and what exactly is a yard of mulch?
 When someone says “a yard of mulch,” what they’re actually referring to is a cubic yard.
-How much is a cubic yard of mulch?
-It’s equal to 3 feet x 3 feet x 3 feet (27 cubic feet) of mulch.
-Use the following formula to determine how much mulch is needed for a specific area:
+So how much is a cubic yard of mulch?
+It’s equal to 3 feet by 3 feet by 3 feet (27 cubic feet) of mulch.
+Homeowners can use the following formula or a mulch installation cost calculator to determine how much mulch is needed for a specific area:

 - Measure the width of the area.